 Methods of ordering your repeat prescriptions

-Not all medications are available through the repeat prescription service, your Doctor will advise you if your medication is an acute (one off) or a repeat.
+Not all medications are available through the repeat prescription service.
+Your doctor will advise you whether your medication is an acute (one-off) prescription or a repeat prescription.

 Please send us your request using one of the methods listed below: